tegacodes/Drawing-Seeing-Moving-with-Code/docs/project2.md

 * Submit a zip folder of your ecosystem code to the Moodle dropbox.
 * Ensure that your ecosystems code is also uploaded to your student folder on your github repository.
 * Make a .md file in your github repository and post your project description.
 Give your ecosystem a title and write a description of your concept.
 You should name and introduce each species including several screenshots of your final project.
 This post should also have a bibliography listing any references you may have used in the making of this project.
+* Publish your digital ecosystem on your Purchase server space (workshop on this in Week 8's class)

 <img src=https://raw.githubusercontent.com/tegacodes/Drawing-Seeing-Moving-with-Code/gh-pages/images/Bacillus_species.jpg width="700">
 <img src=https://raw.githubusercontent.com/tegacodes/Drawing-Seeing-Moving-with-Code/gh-pages/images/Bacterial-Community.jpg width="700">